Earlier this month some dozens of you got a delightful little email from us like this:

 We ultimately worked around this problem by removing Resque from the equation and adding a key to our pledge model for the timestamp of the pending charge.
 Then we have a sweeper that runs regularly and looks for pledges whose pending charges have come due.
 This also makes it simpler to know if a particular charge has been canceled already without digging through Redis and introspecting on the queues.

 Here’s the Github issue — https://github.com/bvandenbos/resque-scheduler/issues/47 — and we’ll update this post when it’s fixed.
+(UPDATE: That GitHub issue says it was fixed a year later.)
 Of course, even if we hadn’t worked around it, it should be moot in Ruby 1.9.

 And we wrote some damn tests to catch it if we break this again!